Ncuti Gatwa

-Mizero Ncuti Gatwa (/ˈ(n)ʃuːti ˈɡætwɑː/; (Note: Gatwa has said he pronounced Ncuti as /ˈʃuːti/ until his mother told him when he was 26 years old that the correct pronunciation was /ˈnʃuːti/.
+Mizero Ncuti Gatwa (/ˈ(n)ʃuːti ˈɡætwɑː/ (N)SHOO-tee-_-GAT-wah; (Note: Gatwa has said he pronounced Ncuti as /ˈʃuːti/ until his mother told him when he was 26 years old that the correct pronunciation was /ˈnʃuːti/.
 However, he has continued to use /ˈʃuːti/ when introducing himself in English.
-Its pronunciation in Kinyarwanda is /rw/.) born 15 October 1992) is a Rwandan-born Scottish actor who is best known for his breakthrough role as Eric Effiong in Sex Education (2019–2023) and the Fifteenth Doctor in Doctor Who (2023–2025).
+Its pronunciation in Kinyarwanda is /rw/.) born 15 October 1992) is a Rwandan-Scottish actor.
+He is best known for playing Eric Effiong in the Netflix series Sex Education (2019–2023) and the Fifteenth Doctor in the BBC series Doctor Who (2023–2025).
+He won the 2020 BAFTA Scotland Award for Best Actor in Television for the former role, and the 2024 BAFTA Cymru Award for Best Actor for the latter.

-He began his career on stage at the Dundee Repertory Theatre and was nominated for an Ian Charleson Award for his performance as Mercutio in a 2014 production of Romeo & Juliet at HOME arts centre.
+Gatwa began his career on stage at the Dundee Repertory Theatre and was nominated for an Ian Charleson Award for his performance as Mercutio in a 2014 production of Romeo & Juliet at HOME arts centre.
+For his breakout role in Sex Education, Gatwa earned three consecutive British Academy Television Award nominations for Best Male Comedy Performance.
+In 2022, he became the first non-white actor to be cast as the lead character of the Doctor in Doctor Who.
+His film appearances include Barbie (2023) and The Roses (2025).

 Early life and education

-Mizero Ncuti Gatwa was born in Nyarugenge, Kigali, Rwanda, on 15 October 1992.
-His father, Tharcisse Gatwa, from Rwanda's Karongi District, is a journalist.
+Mizero Ncuti Gatwa was born in the Nyarugenge District of Kigali, Rwanda, on 15 October 1992, to Rwandan parents, Josephine and Tharcisse Gatwa.
+His father is a journalist from Rwanda's Karongi District.
+Gatwa has two older siblings.

-Gatwa's family escaped from Rwanda during the 1994 genocide against the Tutsi and settled in Scotland.
+Gatwa's family fled from Rwanda during the 1994 genocide against the Tutsi and settled in Scotland.
 They lived in Oxgangs in Edinburgh, and moved to Dunfermline when he was 15.
 Gatwa attended Boroughmuir High School and Dunfermline High School before moving to Glasgow to study at the Royal Conservatoire of Scotland, graduating with a Bachelor of Arts in Acting in 2013.
-While studying, he worked at the LGBTQ+ club The Polo Lounge, handing out flyers and later becoming a go-go dancer.
+While studying, he worked at the LGBTQ+ club The Polo Lounge, handing out flyers and later becoming a go-go dancer at The Polo Lounge's sister club.
 The Conservatoire awarded him an honorary doctorate at the class of 2022 graduation ceremony.